PaoHsunHuang/cmder/readme_allen.md

 and what is each function doing.
 Every function could be call by lib_allen functionName except **myls** and **random**, those 2 function require **lib_allen make** beofre use it.

+There are 3 addition file in cmder/vendor/bin/, lib_allen.cmd ls.c random.c.
+This 3 file
+could be put into same directory for portable version, and still be able to use it.

 |==============================================
 |lib_allen -- simple library build by allen